MartinStyk/AndroidApkAnalyzer/README.md

 # AndroidApkAnalyzer
 ![pic1](https://github.com/MartinStyk/AndroidApkAnalyzer/blob/21f5db2aeff997b2b5409b03bf2cfdf747a5a3bd/app/src/main/res/mipmap-xxhdpi/ic_launcher.png)

+_Take a look under the hood of apps installed on your device!_

 Apk Analyer allows you to explore apps installed on your device.
 It provides detailed report about application packages.

-Key features:
+### Key features

-View Details of installed application packages
+* View Details of installed application packages.
 Explore your applications.
-Apk Analyzer shows you details including target Android version, security certificate, used and defined permissions, application components, storage requirements, resources and much more
+Apk Analyzer shows you details including target Android version, security certificate, used and defined permissions, application components, storage requirements, resources and much more.

-View AndroidManifest.xml file
+* View AndroidManifest.xml file.
 Decode main metadata file of Android app.
-Save readable Android Manifest to external storage
+Save readable Android Manifest to external storage.

-View statistics about installed apps
+* View statistics about installed apps.
 Interested in statistics data of your app collection?
-Find out the average number of activities, permissions, or distribution of Android and certificate versions
+Find out the average number of activities, permissions, or distribution of Android and certificate versions.

-Export application package to external storage
+* Export application package to external storage.

-Share application package using Google Drive, Gmail or others
+* Share application package using Google Drive, Gmail or others.

-Run publicly available activities
+* Run publicly available activities.

-Search application by name
+* Search application by name.

 Application doesn't require rooted device.